DearEirs/simple_spider/README.md

 # simple_spider

-Configure config.py as your config
+Configure config.py with your config

 Then just run controller.py